How do loans help us save income tax in India?

 If you have taken an education loan, you can claim deductions of any amount paid by way of interest.
 There are a few conditions under which you can claim benefits under 80E for educational loans:

 Tax benefits on personal loans

 You can claim tax deductions on personal loans in certain cases.
 These pertain to acquisition of assets or renovation or construction of houses.
 In case of house improvement and construction of property, you can claim deductions under Section 24 and Section 80C as mentioned above - so yes, if personal loan funds are used towards these purposes, you will be eligible for exemptions under Section 24 and 80C.

 Additionally, if you avail a personal loan for business, the interest component of the loan repayment is eligible for deduction.
 The interest is deducted from the profits made through the business, thereby reducing overall tax liability.
 On the other hand, if the personal loan is used to acquire an asset, such as stocks, jewellery or property, then the interest component can be listed under cost of acquisition of the asset, which results in reduced capital gains when the asset is sold.
 This, in turn, reduces your tax liability.

 So this is how loans help in saving tax in India.
 Taxes can be saved in different ways.
-The Invest 4G Plan from Canara HSBC Oriental Bank of Commerce Life Insurance is an excellent ULIP which helps you make tremendous savings on tax.
+The Invest 4G Plan from Canara HSBC Life Insurance is an excellent ULIP which helps you make tremendous savings on tax.
 The Invest 4G plan allows you to save taxes on premiums paid towards the policy under Section 80C, and on the withdrawals made through the policy under Section 10(10D).
 Opt for the Invest 4G plan and start saving on your taxes today.

 We will call you shortly.